 What is the fee?

 Fees are based upon distance, length of visit, and number of presentations.
-Generally, a full day visit (up to 4 daytime presentations) is $1000 – $1200 plus travel expenses (mileage/airfare and lodging).
+Generally, a full day visit (up to 4 daytime presentations) is $1200 plus travel expenses (mileage/airfare and lodging).
 After-school or evening presentations for teachers or families may be added on.
 Discounts are always available for schools closer to home or for more than one school in the same district.
 Email to find out about costs for your school.
 There might be a school nearby willing to share costs with you.

 What about other public appearances besides school visits?